hrcheng1066/awesome-pruning/README.md

 https://github.com/airaria/TextPruner

 ## Acknowledgements
-We not only thank for the articles cited in our survey, but also thank the following repos' authors.
+We would like to express our gratitude to the authors of the articles cited in our survey and the authors of the following repositories.

 https://github.com/he-y/awesome-Pruning/
 https://github.com/MingSun-Tse/Awesome-Pruning-at-Initialization
 https://github.com/csyhhu/Awesome-Deep-Neural-Network-Compression/blob/master/Paper/Pruning.md